 Alternative materials for creating raised garden beds:

-How much lumber do I need to build a garden bed?
+How much lumber do I need to build a raised garden bed?

 Once you know your desired bed size(s) and wood type, you can run some calculations!
 Drawing a sketch of your bed is very helpful in the process.
 It makes it much easier to visualize and add up the total lengths of boards needed.
 Note that you do not need one board for every piece of each side!
 You can often use one board to create many pieces of your puzzle.
 Let me explain.